A fully featured tool that allows archival and replay of all tapes designed for CBM 8-bits machines (Commodore 64, VIC-20, PET, Plus4, C16 etc.)

 - Specifications of HTAP file format have been made public to allow third parties to implement tools that will work directly on these files and/or to allow to implement the compatibility of the existing tools/emulators with these files.

-- Remote console tool running on Windows PC’s able to use all of CUTE32 card features controlling it via a Wi-Fi link
+- Remote console tool running on Windows PC allows to use all of CORE32 card features controlling it via a Wi-Fi link

-- Files can be exchanged between the CUTE32 and the PC by using Wi-Fi link
+- Files can be exchanged between the CORE32 and the PC by using Wi-Fi link

-- Both Application and CUTE32 card have direct update detection and fully automated update process execution from manosoft main site.
+- Both Application and CORE32 card have direct update detection and update process execution from manosoft main site.
 Updates can be carried out also manually if desired.

 - The card implements anti-counterfeit technologies and this allows to avoid others to produce clones thus preventing card value losses.
-Even serial number and manufacturing date are protected from tampering and are displayed though a dedicated “About” function directly on the display of the device.
+Even serial number and manufacturing date are protected from tampering and are displayed thorough the Console program.

 - Persistent configuration based on both Micro SD Card and non-volatile internal storage